 \subsection{Ternary weight networks}

 Ternary Weight Network (TWN) \cite{TWN} is a neural network with weights constrained to $\{-1,0,+1\}$.
 The weight resolution is reduced from 32 bits to 2 bits, replacing full precision weights with ternary weights.
 TWN aims to fill the gap between full precision and binary precision weight.
-Compared to binary weight networks, ternary weight networks have stronger expressive capability.
-As pointed out in \cite{TWN}, for a 3$\times$3 weight filter in a convolutional neural network, there is $2^{3 \times 3}=512$ possible variation with binary precision and $3^{3 \times 3}=19683$ with ternary precision.
+Compared to binary weight networks, ternary weight networks are more expressive.
+In 3$\times$3 weight filter in a convolutional neural network, there are $2^{3 \times 3}=512$ possible variations with binary precision and $3^{3 \times 3}=19683$ with ternary precision.